Alaska Cannabis Business Licenses

 Alaska legalized recreational cannabis in 2014 when 53.2% of voters approved Measure 2 on the ballot.
 The initiative went into effect on February 24, 2015 allowing Alaskans to possess up to an ounce of cannabis and have a home grow of no more than 6 plants.
 Tax revenue indicates that the cannabis market in Alaska has consistently grown each year with a 30% increase from 2018 to 2019 in the amount of cannabis sold.

 Alaska’s cannabis market has excelled despite facing geographical and taxation challenges.
 Wholesale prices were initially high due to products having to be transported by plane and the tax burden of $800 per pound of flower imposed on cultivators.
-As more companies broaden operations to include dispensaries, they are having to spend less on transportation for wholesale orders and are also receiving a tax break by selling their cannabis through their own dispensary rather than being a sale directly from the cultivator to an unaffiliated organization.
+As more companies broaden operations to include dispensaries, transportation costs are decreasing and cultivators are receiving a tax break by selling their cannabis through their own dispensary rather than directly to an unaffiliated organization.
 These changes have allowed a small drop in wholesale prices which currently range from $2,600 for outdoor grown products to $4,000 for indoor products with a 30% or higher THC percentage.
-Although these prices are still high compared to other mature cannabis markets like Colorado, the prices are continued to drop through 2020.
+Although these prices are still high compared to other mature cannabis markets like Colorado, the prices will continue to drop through 2022.

 WHAT ARE ALASKA'S CANNABIS LAWS?